paszu/3DSRepo/Part-5-(arm9loaderhax-&-AuReiNAND).md

 14. "Exploiting arm9" should be nearly instant, if you get stuck restart and try again
 15. The installer will now restore your EmuNAND `NAND.bin` to SysNAND, then install arm9loaderhax to it
 14. Your 3DS should reboot into CFW SysNAND
+15. **If you already had FBI injected into EmuNAND, then steps 32 through 36 are not needed**
-11. Reboot, then open Decrypt9 from arm9loaderhax by holding L+R on boot, then go to "SysNAND File Options", then select the "Dump Health & Safety" option
+11. Reboot, then open Decrypt9 from arm9loaderhax by holding L+R on boot
+12. Go to "SysNAND File Options", then select the "Dump Health & Safety" option
 12. Press Select to eject your SD card, then put it in your computer
 13. Extract Universal Inject Generater, then copy both `hs.app` from your SD card and `FBI.cia` from the FBI zip to the `input` folder
 14. Double click `go.bat`